my1396/Econ-Study/_posts/2024-02-18-Norsk-Struktur.md

 - På *den ene siden* er det bra for miljøet, mens på *den andre siden* kan det være dyrt.
   → On the one hand, it is good for the environment, while on the other hand, it can be expensive.

+- Situasjonen er helt an annen.
+  → The situation is completely different.

 --------------------------------------------------------------------------------